pamosima/LTROPS-2341_Lab-Guide/Missions/Site 15/Mission 2/README.md

-# Mission 2: Create site in DNA-C and deploy your Switch
+# Mission 2: Create site in Catalyst Center and deploy your Switch

-In this mission you first deploy your Site in DNA-C and then onboard your Switch and assign it to your newly created site.
+In this mission you first deploy your Site in Catalyst Center and then onboard your Switch and assign it to your newly created site.

 ## Terraform provider

-Use the following terraform provider and make sure to use the specified version.
+:warning:
+:exclamation: Even if we are running Catalyst Center Version 2.3.7.4 in this lab we are still using the dnacenter terraform provider.
+As there are missing ressources in the new catalystcenter provider.
+Make sure to use the following terraform provider and use the exact specified version (as we tested the lab with this version).

 | Specification | Details                                                                                     |
 | ------------- | ------------------------------------------------------------------------------------------- |